 The FLA Core Program comprises a set of required courses for degree students.These courses include a sequence of composition courses, a public speaking course, and a course in critical thinking.
 Before the beginning of classes in both the spring and autumn semesters, all incoming students take a placement test to determine where in the sequence of Core Program courses they will begin.
 Students are expected to complete Core Program requirements during their first and second years of study.
 The Core Program ser ves several purposes within the FLA curriculum.
 Besides developing the critical reading, writing, and thinking skills needed at the college level, the Core Program curriculum helps students grasp the expansive and interdisciplinary nature of a liberal arts education and, through a close engagement with a wide range of texts and topics, prepares them for choosing a major field of study.
 The learning goals and objectives of the Core Program emphasize the development of clear, effective, and critical communication in both speaking and writing, as well as the habits of mind that foster integrative thinking and the ability to transfer knowledge and skills from one setting to another.

 The Sophia Writing Center offers writing assistance for all students in the Faculty of Liberal Arts.
 Whether the student is working on an essay in one of the required courses in the Core Program or a research paper in an advanced course in the student’s chosen major, the tutors at the Writing Center can help.
 Tutorials can be scheduled from Monday to Friday.
-These tutorials are conducted by graduate students in the Graduate Program in Global Studies and exceptional undergraduate students in the FLA program.
+These tutorials are generally conducted by graduate students in the Graduate Program in Global Studies and exceptional undergraduate students in the FLA program.
 Tutorials are given on an individual basis, providing students with an opportunity to examine their ideas and arguments with an accomplished writer.
 Students can then revise their written work to satisfy the requirements of the assignment.
 In addition to individual tutorials, the Writing Center offers several workshops each semester, focusing on topics such as principles of academic writing and documenting sources.
-You will be introduced to the Writing Center at the beginning of your first semester, and its helpful services will be available to you throughout your college career.
+You will be introduced to the Writing Center at the beginning of your first semester, and its helpful services will be available to you throughout your university career.

 General Studies (GS) courses allow students to study beyond a specialized area, facilitating interdisciplinary understanding of academic fields and reflection upon fundamental human and social issues.
 The scope of courses is broad, and in addition to Studies in Christian Humanism, Language, Liberal Arts of the Body, Data Science, offers GS distribution courses in three categories: Society and Culture, Cultural Traditions, and Politics and Economy.
 Furthermore, the various Elective Courses allow students to acquire a solid foundation in Computer Studies, Environmental Issues, Geography, Mathematics, and Statistics.